missAliceX/AngelX/_posts/2021-07-13-web-application.md

 ### Tests

 Remember to write tests.
 You are not really a software engineer otherwise.
 Admittedly, this is my least favorite part of writing code.
-Some people are crazy enough to write tests first and then implement the code after; this is called **test-driven development** - for the anally retentive.
+Some people even like to so much that they write tests first and then implement the code after; this is called **test-driven development**.

 To run tests:
 ```